 Held annually on the last Monday in August, every year the anticipation for this stunning display of colour and sheer joy that winds its way through the streets of Leeds, builds with events that present the best of carnival culture.

 It looks amazing, sounds great, tastes fabulous – it is a sensory delight.
 It is rapture, harmony and a feast for the senses all wrapped up in what is probably Yorkshire’s brightest day.
-It is definitely a party for all.
+It is definitely a showcase for the best of Caribbean culture and a celebration for all.

-The best way to experience Leeds West Indian Carnival?
+The best way to experience Leeds West Indian Carnival’s 50th anniversary?
 Take part.
 A close second is to take it in.
 However you choose to experience it, the choice is yours – just prepare to be amazed.